squidboylan/apt-package-mirror/README.rst

 An ubuntu mirror takes up about 1T worth of data currently.
 This tool also puts about 10G of data in /tmp so that it can stage the indices.

+This tool uses rsync, please install it using your package manager.

 Checks the tool makes
 ~~~~~~~~~~~~~~~~~~~~~